sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Function {{{get_memory_usage()}}} now return a float on all platforms (William Stein).

  * The function {{{CremonaDatabase().number_of_curves()}}} now works even when the optional Cremona database isn't installed (Alex Ghitza).

+ * Set iteration for finite sets (Robert Miller) -- Set iteration is now implemented for finite sets.

 == Notebook ==